 1:39 It doesn't actually take pictures, but it's a hell of a lot cheaper, and you still feel like you were there.

-1:56 "Dear Sir, Good day, compliments of the day, and my best wishes to you and family.
-I know this letter will come to you surprisingly, but let it not be a surprise to you, for nature has a way of arriving unannounced, and, as an adage says, originals are very hard to find, but their echoes sound louder.
+1:56 "Dear Sir, good day, compliments of the day, and my best wishes to you and family.
+(Breathes in) I know this letter will come to you surprisingly, but let it not be a surprise to you, for nature has a way of arriving unannounced, and, as an adage says, originals are very hard to find, but their echoes sound ouder.
 So I decided to contact you myself, for you to assure me of safety and honesty, if I have to entrust any amount of money under your custody.
-I am Mister Michael Bangoora, the son of late Mister Tiamu Bangoora --
+I am Mr Micheal Bangura, the son of late Mr Thaimu Bangura

 2:46 Before my father death, he had the sum of 23 million United States dollars, which he kept away from the rebel leaders during the course of the war.

-3:31 The fund was deposited as a family reassure, in a safe, reliable security company in Dakar, Senegal, where I was only given temporary asylum.
+3:32 The fund was deposited as a family reasure, in a safe, reliable security company in Dakar, Senegal, where I was only given temporary asylum.
 I do not wish to invest the money in Senegal due to unfavorable economic climate, and so close to my country.
 The only assistance I need from you, which I know you would do for me, are the following: one, be a silent partner and receive the funds in your account in trust; two, provide a bank account under your control to which the funds will be remitted; three, receive the funds into your account in trust; take out your commission; and leave the rest of the money until I arrive, after the transfer is complete.
-Sincerely, Mister Michael Bangoora."
+Sincerely, Mr Micheal Bangura."

 4:23 This is really embarrassing.
 I was told backstage that I have 18 minutes.
 I only prepared 15.